tkeskita/smoothMesh/README.md

 ## Current features and restrictions

 - Works on 3D polyhedron meshes
+- Can be run in parallel
 - Requires a consistent (not self-intersecting or tangled) initial mesh with "good enough" quality
-- Smoothes internal mesh points only (boundary points are frozen)
+- Smoothes internal mesh points
+- NEW: Limited boundary point smoothing (work in progress, see options below)
 - Optional handling of prismatic boundary layers
 - Developed on OpenFOAM.com v2312, tested on v2412